ukparliament/sprintnotes.outputs/9/index.md

 ## What we've learned

 Navigating giant documents is hard.
 Research briefings vary from a single side of A4 to **over 100 pages**.
-Our research showed that despite the various measures we have put in place during this, and previous, sprints users still struggle to actually use the content.
+Our research showed that despite the various measures we have put in place during this sprint (and previous sprints) users still struggle to actually use the content.

 We tried: